haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-From BPEE0, 2A5AC6:
+# From AXVE0, 15A1A2:
-getpokenewsactive 2
+getpricereduction "GREAT BALL"
 ```
 </details>